nascarjake/luminary/README.md

 Run the application in development mode:

 ```
+npm install
 npm run electron:dev
 ```

 This command concurrently starts the Angular development server and launches Electron, allowing for real-time updates as you modify the code.
+**After the application loads and angular builds the app, you may have to hit ctrl+R to refresh, so the page will load.**

 ### Production Builds